HimanshuRawat143/HimanshuRawat143/README.md

   - Diving into PostgreSQL for efficient and scalable database management.

  ## 🏆 Achievements

+- Winner of Hack-O-Holic 3.0 — a 24-hours Hackathon held at Graphic Era Hill University, Dehradun.
+- Secured a position in top 5 in TECHSPRINT- a 48-hours national level hackathon hosted by Graphic Era Group of Institutions, Dehradun.
-- Completed 600+ questions on Leetcode.
+- Completed 750+ questions on Leetcode.
+- 3✨✨✨ in problem solving on Hackerrank.

 ## 📬 Get in Touch